zachwe/tortoise-tts/README.md

 I link those a bit later on as alternatives for Windows+AMD users.
 You're free to skip the installation section and jump after that.

->\> Wheres the love for Linux abloobloo

-I'm extremely lazy and can't be assed to install Arch Linux again, much less create shell script equivalents.
-The commands should be almost 1:1 with what's in the batch file, save for the line to activate the venv.

-I leave this as an exercise to the Linux reader.

 >\>Ugh... why bother when I can just abuse 11.AI?

 I very much encourage (You) to use 11.AI while it's still viable to use.
 For the layman, it's easier to go through the hoops of coughing up the $5 or abusing the free trial over actually setting up a TorToiSe environment and dealing with its quirks.